Dream Design System

 My Role

-I also played an active role in advocacy and organizational alignment.
-After the team developed a proof of concept, I was part of presenting the vision to the CTO, CMO, and VPs to secure organizational buy-in, and later presented system progress and adoption milestones to the entire IT organization during an All-IT Meeting.
-Alongside this, I collaborated with the A11Y team to audit and improve accessibility standards across the entire component library.
+I also helped present the system vision to the CTO, CMO, and VPs to secure buy-in, later shared progress and adoption milestones at an All-IT Meeting, and collaborated with the A11Y team to audit accessibility across the full component library.

 Problem